 Donaldson Plastic Surgery

-Just this past weekend, an online advertisement encouraged patients from the United States to have elective breast surgery in India — see link.
+Just this past weekend, an online advertisement encouraged patients from the United States to have elective breast surgery in India.
 The ad suggests that these operations are offered “at a fraction of world costs with comparable success rates and service levels.”
 This type of medical tourism has begun to flourish in Asia and South America as well.

 Dr. Donaldson has helped to teach plastic surgeons from India, Turkey, Japan, Columbia, Mexico and New Zealand, and he has a great amount of respect for international plastic surgery; however, he does not recommend traveling to a foreign country to save money on breast augmentation.
-Columbus, Ohio residents are fortunate to have a
+Columbus, Ohio residents are fortunate to have world-class options right at home.

 There are many reasons to avoid medical tourism: any savings from surgery are spent on travel; surgeon reputation and patient outcomes may be difficult to determine; language barriers can hinder communication between doctors and patients about goals and expectations; pre-operative testing and post-operative care is abbreviated or eliminated in order to get patients home more quickly.